|

 www.thelostpatrol.com

-into the darker recesses of the human psyche via reverb-soaked surf guitar,
+digging ever-deeper into the darker recesses of the human psyche via reverb-soaked

-potential Israel demonstrated on the band's last album, 2008's Midnight
+The great potential Israel demonstrated on the band's last album,

-Matinée, has blossomed considerably on Dark Matter.
-Here, her lilting
+2008's Midnight Matinée, has blossomed considerably on Dark Matter.

-voice fully inhabits the melodic twilight of tracks such as "These
+Here, her lilting voice fully inhabits the melodic twilight of tracks

-can be deceiving; indeed, beneath Israel's wan exterior lurks latent,
+But looks can be deceiving; indeed, beneath Israel's wan exterior

-predatory muscle.
-"Now you keep me / Like a disease" she wails
+lurks latent, predatory muscle.
+"Now you keep me / Like a disease"

-over the menacing groove of "In Your Blood", like an obsessively
+she wails over the menacing groove of "In Your Blood", like

-crazed ex capable of a whole lot more than flattening your tires.
-This
+an obsessively crazed ex capable of a whole lot more than flattening your

-incarnation resurfaces later within the majestic gloom of "Justine"
+tires.
+This incarnation resurfaces later within the majestic gloom of

-(based on the de Sade character of the same name), wherein Israel admits,
+"Justine" (based on the de Sade character of the same name),

-"I love the way they tortured you, Justine".
-Even the yé-yé-inspired
+wherein Israel admits, "I love the way they tortured you, Justine".

 On Dark Matter, the band has evidently found common footing given Israel's